ABOUT M.O.M.

 Lunch

-open-faced on grilled country bread, horseradish mayonnaise,
+open-faced, on grilled country bread, tomato, melted cheddar,

 12